The Bottom Line

 - By Q4, there’s little time left to intervene

-Without early intervention, BP control often defaults to Q4 recovery mode—reactive, not strategic.
+Without early intervention, BP control defaults to Q4 recovery mode: reactive, not strategic.

 Blood pressure damage is cumulative, and so is cost exposure.
-Waiting until stage two hypertension or until a member shows up in the ED means the most controllable opportunity has already narrowed.
+Waiting until stage two hypertension or an ED visit means the most controllable opportunity has already narrowed.

 Plans need visibility earlier in the year.
-And not just claims data or year-end documentation, real-time trend data.
-Actionable signals that allow care management teams to intervene before the Stars window closes.
+Not just claims data or year-end documentation, but real-time trend data and actionable signals that allow care management teams to intervene before the Stars window closes.

 That’s how prevention becomes operational and measurable.